quintind-c/pallter_decadalpigmentindices/README.txt

 The "data_code_analysis" folder in this repository contains all necessary initial data and code to run the analysis performed for the associated research study.
-Running the associated code requires Python (v3.11 or later) Download the data_code_analysis folder and follow the instructions in "README_RunningAnalysis.docx"
+Running the associated code requires Python (v3.11 or later) Download this repository and follow the instructions in "README_RunningAnalysis.docx" in the "data_code_analysis" folder